-- (10) Includes stock options in the amount of 23,000 for Mr. Kakar and 10,000 for Mr. Uranga that are currently or will become exercisable within 60 days of February 27, 2019.
-The total amount of shares beneficially owned by the Company's directors and executive officers as a group includes 33,000 total stock options that are currently or will become exercisable within 60 days of February 27, 2019. - (11) On January 29, 2019, Mr. Sistek departed from the Company and forfeited all unvested awards as of that date.
-The information regarding Mr. Sistek's beneficial ownership is based solely on his Section 16 filings through his Form 4 filed on November 14, 2018. - (12) Mr. Stebbins retired from the Company, effective December 31, 2018.
-Mr. Stebbins forfeited all unvested awards on December 12, 2018, when he ceased to serve as President and Chief Executive Officer.
-The information regarding Mr. Stebbins' beneficial ownership is based solely on his Section 16 filings through his Form 4 filed on November 16, 2018 - (13) Effective July 20, 2018, Mr. Moiz resigned from his role as Executive Vice President and Chief Financial Officer and forfeited all unvested awards as of that date.
-The information regarding Mr. Moiz's beneficial ownership is based solely on his Section 16 filings through his Form 3/A filed on March 19, 2018. - (14) Does not include shares of common stock underlying the Series A Preferred Stock held by Group Advisors as described in footnote 3 above.
+- The information with respect to the holdings of Dimensional Fund Advisors LP ("Dimensional Fund"), a registered investment advisor, is based solely on Amendment No. 13 to the Schedule 13G filed February 12, 2020 by Dimensional Fund.
+Dimensional Fund serves as investment advisor to four registered investment companies and as investment manager to certain other commingled group trusts and separate accounts (collectively, the "Funds"), which own all shares.
+The Funds have sole voting power with respect to 2,016,339 shares owned by the Funds and sole dispositive power with respect to all 2,092,438 shares owned by the Funds.
+The address for the Dimensional Fund is Building One, 6300 Bee Cave Road, Austin, Texas 78746. - Includes stock options in the amount of 23,000 for Mr. Kakar and 5,000 for Mr. Uranga that are currently or will become exercisable within 60 days of April 24, 2020.
+The total amount of shares beneficially owned by the Company's directors and executive officers as a group includes 28,000 total stock options that are currently or will become exercisable within 60 days of April 24, 2020. - On July 12, 2019, 2019, Mr. Tykal departed from the Company and forfeited all unvested awards as of that date.
+The information regarding Mr. Tykal's beneficial ownership is based solely on his Section 16 filings through his Form 4 filed on July 8, 2019. - Does not include shares of common stock underlying the Series A Preferred Stock held by Group Advisors as described in footnote 3 above.
 Mr. Langford is a partner of TPG, an affiliate of Group Advisors.
 Mr. Langford disclaims beneficial ownership of the shares of common stock beneficially owned by Group Advisors.